ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 ### superValidateSync is renamed to defaults

-The quite popular `superValidateSync` function has changed, since it's not possible to make a synchronous validation anymore.
+The quite popular `superValidateSync` function has changed, since it's not possible to make a synchronous validation anymore, because not all validation libaries are synchronous.
 So if you're validating data with `superValidateSync` (in the first parameter), be aware that **superValidateSync cannot do validation anymore**.
 You need to use a `+page.ts` to do proper validation, as described on the [SPA page](/concepts/spa#using-pagets-instead-of-pageserverts).

 > Since this is a bit of a security issue, `superValidateSync` has been renamed to `defaults`.